Augmented Dynamic Gordon Growth Model: Locally Risk--Minimizing Strategy

-where the discounted value process is given by $\overline{V}_t=D_tC_{T|t}$, see equation \eqref{06038}, \item[2.] for the dividend--paying Black--Scholes put option on the weighted asset price, we have
+where the discounted value process is given by $\overline{V}_t=D_tC_{T|t}^*$, see equation \eqref{05.036}, \item[2.] for the dividend--paying Black--Scholes put option on the weighted asset price, we have

-where the discounted value process is given by $\overline{V}_t=D_tP_{T|t}$, see equation \eqref{06039}, \item[3.] for the Margrabe exchange options, we have

-where the conditional covariance $\overline{\Lambda}_{t+1}^{ij}(\mathcal{H}_t)$ is given by equation \eqref{06075}, \item[4.] for the $T$-year guaranteed term life insurance, corresponding to a segregated fund contract, we have
+where the discounted value process is given by $\overline{V}_t=D_tP_{T|t}^*$, see equation \eqref{05.037}, \item[3.] for the $T$--year guaranteed term life insurance, corresponding to a segregated fund contract, we have

-where the discounted value process is given by $\overline{V}_t=D_t\lcterm{S}{x+t}{T-t}$, see equation \eqref{06053}, \item[5.] for the $T$-year guaranteed pure endowment insurance, corresponding to a segregated fund contract, we have
+where the discounted value process is given by $\overline{V}_t=D_t\lcterm{S^*}{x+t}{T-t}$, see equation \eqref{05.040}, \item[4.] for the $T$--year guaranteed pure endowment insurance, corresponding to a segregated fund contract, we have

-where the discounted value process is given by $\overline{V}_t=D_t\lcend{S}{x+t}{T-t}$, see equation \eqref{06054}, \item[6.] for the $T$-year guaranteed unit--linked term life insurance, we have
+where the discounted value process is given by $\overline{V}_t=D_t\lcend{S^*}{x+t}{T-t}$, see equation \eqref{05.041}, \item[5.] for the $T$--year guaranteed unit--linked term life insurance, we have

-where the discounted value process is given by $\overline{V}_t=D_t\lcterm{U}{x+t}{T-t}$, see equation \eqref{06055}, \item[7.] and for the $T$-year guaranteed unit--linked pure endowment insurance, we have
+where the discounted value process is given by $\overline{V}_t=D_t\lcterm{U^*}{x+t}{T-t}$, see equation \eqref{05.042}, \item[6.] and for the $T$--year guaranteed unit--linked pure endowment insurance, we have

-where the discounted value process is given by $\overline{V}_t=D_t\lcend{U}{x+t}{T-t}$, see equation \eqref{06056}, \end{itemize} where the functions $\Psi^+$ and $\Psi^-$ are defined in Lemma \ref{lem05}.
-As a result, by substituting equations \eqref{06062} and \eqref{06078}--\eqref{06084} into \eqref{06057} we can obtain the locally risk--minimizing strategies for the Black--Scholes call and put options, the Margrabe exchange options, and the equity--linked life insurance products, corresponding to the private companies.
+where the discounted value process is given by $\overline{V}_t=D_t\lcend{U^*}{x+t}{T-t}$, see equation \eqref{05.043}, \end{itemize} where the functions $\Psi^+$ and $\Psi^-$ are defined in Lemma \ref{lem05}.
+As a result, by substituting equations \eqref{05.047} and \eqref{05.058}--\eqref{05.063} into equation \eqref{05.012} we can obtain the locally risk--minimizing strategies for the Black--Scholes call and put options and the equity--linked life insurance products.